shivanibhat24/shivanibhat24/README.md

 # A Warm Welcome to my Profile 👋

 Hello!
 I'm **Shivani Bhat**, an enthusiastic and innovative engineering student with a strong drive to explore new technologies and solve problems.
-I believe in the power of diverse experiences to unlock and unleash my full potential.
 My aim is to excel in end-to-end product development and make meaningful contributions to society.

+Exploring Variety to Unlock and Unleash my full Potential!🔥🔥

 I love to work on and solve real life problems.🌍🧩